 - Log in using your username (or email account or phone number) and password.

 Once you’ve signed in, that’s it.
-You’re done.
 You’re now ready to use Skype to chat with friends, use video, add new contacts, and everything else you usually do — on a Chromebook.

 While Skype isn’t included out of the box, most modern Chromebooks now support Android apps,and that means you can simply fire up Google Play and download it!

-- Head to the Google Play app and search for Skype.
+- Head to the Google Play Store and download Skype.

 - Follow the basic installation instructions.

-- Open up the app, login and that’s it!
+- Open up the app, log in, and you are set!

-As you can see, using Skype on a Chromebook is actually really simple and goes to show you that you don’t need a Windows or Mac computer to do basic things like video chat.
-Of course that’s just scratching the surface, here are some of other great guides below:
+As you can see, using Skype on Chromebooks is really simple.
+This goes to show you may not need a Windows or Mac computer to do basic things like video chatting.
+Of course, that’s just scratching the surface — check out some other great guides below.